ankursinghprime/portfolio/files/writings.md

-## links of newsletter designed and written by me
+## links of newsletters designed and written by me

 https://softwaredaily.substack.com/p/the-software-daily-experience